-This is alarmingly true for the very young or very old dog.
+This is alarmingly true for very young or very old dogs.

 Make no mistake, the distress to the dog will be high, and the veterinarian bills will be even higher!
 Of course, many dogs love to chew on antlers, but to my mind, these edible chews represent the canine equivalent of Russian roulette.